wp-statistics/wp-statistics/readme.txt

 You may also downgrade to WP Statistics 10.3 as a temporary measure, but no new fixes or features will be added to that version and you should move to a newer version of PHP as soon as possible.
 You can download the 10.3 here: https://downloads.wordpress.org/plugin/wp-statistics.10.3.zip

 == Screenshots ==
-1. Overview.
+1. Overview
-2. Browsers Statistics.
+2. Browsers Statistics
-3. Top Countries.
+3. Top Countries
-4. Hit Statistics.
+4. Hit Statistics
-5. Top pages.
+5. Top pages
-6. Category Statistics.
+6. Category Statistics
-7. Search Engine Referral Statistics.
+7. Search Engine Referral Statistics
-8. Last Search Words.
+8. Last Search Words
-9. Dashboard widgets.
+9. Dashboard widgets
-10. Theme widget.
+10. Theme widget

 == Upgrade Notice ==
 = 12.0.9 =